 The harmonisation of the German activities (Activity 2) within the CRG-UN Coordination Group and the established Expert Groups has been continuously refined and consolidated.
-In 2022, two Steering Committee meetings took place to discuss results and urgent topics.
-An amendment to the Grant Agreement was completed in 2022 to integrate Die Autobahn GmbH des Bundes as beneficiary after the legal transition of tasks from the federal state's road operator Hessen Mobil.
+In 2023, two Steering Committee meetings took place to discuss results and urgent topics.

 The Pilot Hamburg (CRG-UN Activity 3) further increased the number of intersections equipped with ITS-G5 technology.
-At the end of 2022, 118 intersections broadcast MAPEM and SPATEM for the respective intersection to provide all necessary data for the SI-SPTI and SI-GLOSA services.
-The PVD service is based on mobile stations involved in different city internal projects, i.a., an emergency vehicle prioritisation project.
-At the end of 2022, only a few intersections are collecting CAMs for PVD.
-The roll-out is planned for 2023.
+At the end of 2023, 180 intersections broadcast MAPEM and SPATEM for the respective intersection to provide all necessary data for the SI-SPTI and SI-GLOSA services.
+The PVD service is based on mobile stations involved in different city internal projects, i. a., an emergency vehicle prioritisation project.
+At the end of 2023, only a few intersections are collecting CAMs for PVD.
+The roll-out is planned for 2024.
 All necessary hardware is already installed.

-In 2022 the MAP provision, according to the C-Roads harmonisation, was strongly enhanced by improvements in the MAP design software.
+In 2023 the MAP provision, according to the C-Roads harmonisation, was further enhanced by improvements in the MAP design software.
 This could be archived by closer cooperation with the respective software supplier.
 Besides optimising the MAP output, the internal processes necessary for GLOSA deployment were also improved.
-Much effort was put into the progress of the PKI used in the pilot and into the preparation of hybrid communication.
+In 2023, the procurement to equip an unsignalised double intersection with hardware for a vulnerable road user protection service (VRU) was conducted.
+The corresponding hardware was installed in the first quarter of 2024 and the C-ITS service was put into operation.